 The accompanying notes are an integral part of these consolidated financial statements.
-Basis of preparation (note 2)

 1. NATURE OF OPERATIONS AND GOING CONCERN

 Red Pine Exploration Inc. (the "Company" or "Red Pine") was founded in 1936 under the laws of Ontario, Canada for the acquisition, exploration, and development of mining properties.
 The Company's head office and primary location of its registered records is 145 Wellington Street West, Suite 1001, Toronto, Ontario, M5J 1H8.
 The Company is currently in the exploration stage and has not commenced any commercial operations.